oceanprotocol/docs/content/concepts/testnets.md

 - Jupyter Hub at [https://mantaray.dev-ocean.com](https://mantaray.dev-ocean.com)
 - [Token Bridge Frontend](https://github.com/oceanprotocol/bridge-ui) (for a token bridge between Nile and Kovan) at [https://token-bridge.dev-ocean.com](https://token-bridge.dev-ocean.com)

-> Internal note: The private "atlantic" repo documents the internal details of the Nile testnet in `networks/nile/README.md`.
+> Internal note: The private "atlantic" repo documents the internal details of the Nile Testnet in `networks/nile/README.md`.

 ## A Spree Testnet

-When Ocean Protocol developers run [Barge](https://github.com/oceanprotocol/barge) with the `--local-spree-node` option, a "Spree Testnet" node is deployed on their local machine: a local "testnet" not connected to any public testnet.
-It's named after the main river flowing through Berlin, Germany, where many Ocean Protocol developers are located.
+When Ocean Protocol developers run [Barge](https://github.com/oceanprotocol/barge) with the `--local-spree-node` option, a "Spree Testnet" is deployed on their local machine: a local testnet not connected to any external public testnet.
+The RPC URL is [http://localhost:8545](http://localhost:8545) (called "Localhost 8545" in MetaMask).

-Spree testnet details can be found in the [Barge README.md file](https://github.com/oceanprotocol/barge/blob/develop/README.md).
+Spree Testnet details can be found in the [Barge README.md file](https://github.com/oceanprotocol/barge/blob/develop/README.md).

+You can configure the Spree nodes by editing the files in the `barge/networks/spree/` directory.

+Note: Spree testnets are named after the Spree River, the main river flowing through Berlin, Germany, where many Ocean Protocol developers are located.